(NIV)

 weave the

-seven locks of my
+seven locks of

-head with the
+my head with the

 web and

-fasten it tight with the
+fasten it tight

-pin, then I shall
+pin^, then I shall

-become weak and be like
+become weak and be

 man.”